Easy Mandala Art For Kids and Beginners

 This is a great opportunity to encourage kids to be unique and take their time.

-Optional: have kids outline designs in sharpies.
+Trace the designs in Sharpies or black permanent markers.
 This will help them see their designs better when using tempera paint.

 white carboard circle with black radial marker designs on table with paint.